pielstroem/Topics/docs/index.rst

 ..
-Cophi-Toolbox documentation master file, created by sphinx-quickstart on Mon Jun  4 16:10:36 2018.
+DARIAH Topics documentation master file, created by sphinx-quickstart on Thu May  9 18:59:57 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cophi-Toolbox's documentation!
+Welcome to DARIAH Topics's documentation!
 =========================================

 .. toctree::